m-mizutani/masq/README.md

 Notes:
 - Arrays/slices are cloned and processed recursively, even with unexported element types.
 - Maps are cloned when key and value types are exported, or when the value type is a pointer (`*T`).
 Pointer types are considered exported even if `T` is unexported.
-- Maps are returned as-is when the key or value type is an unexported non-pointer type, or when the map resides in an unexported struct field (cannot be safely interfaced).
+- **Security measure**: Maps with unexported key or value types, or maps in unexported fields, return `nil` instead of the original reference to prevent potential information leakage through reflection bypass.
-- **Embedded types**: Unexported embedded types (both struct and map) are returned as-is and their fields cannot be redacted.
+- **Embedded types**: Unexported embedded types (both struct and map) return zero values for security.
 Exported embedded types are processed normally.
 - Pointers are cloned with new allocation; pointed-to values are processed recursively.

 ### Recommendations